 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which provides guidance requiring lessees to recognize a right-of-use asset and a lease liability on the balance sheet for substantially all leases, with the exception of short-term leases.
 Leases will be classified as either financing or operating, with classification affecting the pattern of expense recognition in the statement of income.
 The Company adopted Topic 842 effective October 1, 2019 and elected the package of transition practical expedients for expired or existing contracts, which does not require reassessment of: (1) whether any of the Company's contracts are or contain leases, (2) lease classification and (3) initial direct costs.
 In July 2018, the FASB issued ASU No. 2018-11, "Targeted Improvements - Leases (Topic 842)."
 The Company did not elect the hindsight practical expedient.
 This update provides an optional transition method that allows entities to elect to apply the standard using the modified retrospective approach at its effective date, versus recasting the prior years presented.
-If this adoption method is elected, an entity would recognize a cumulative-effect adjustment to the opening balance of retained earnings in the year of adoption.
-The Company elected this adoption method on October 1, 2019 and the adoption did not result in any cumulative impact to retained earnings.
+If this adoption method on October 1, 2019 and the adoption did not result in any cumulative impact to retained earnings.